j0naslarss0n/iotCloudSolution/README.md

-I initially created a thing in <i>`AWS Iot -> All devices -> Things and Create thing`</i> chose a name and press next.
+I initially created a thing in <i><b>AWS Iot -> All devices -> Things and Create thing</i></b> chose a name and press next.
 Chose Autogenerate certificate and attach a policy, if there isn't any then create a policy to your thing and download the whole folder with keys and certificates (to give your physical thing access).
-The policy is created within the AWS IoT in <i>`AWS Iot-> Security -> Policies`</i>.
+The policy is created within the AWS IoT in <i><b>AWS Iot-> Security -> Policies</i></b>.
 They can be made with the builder or written in json and should look something like this in json.

 Copy the downloaded certificate folder and files with scp to your device, in my case the Raspberry Pi3, so that it is accessable for your script.
-With the <i>`MQTT test client`</i> you should be able to see your device pushing in data with your topic or see all with `#` flag.
+With the <i><b>MQTT test client</i></b> you should be able to see your device pushing in data with your topic or see all with `#` flag.
 I set my topic as `area/thing-name/source/pub`.

 ```{